nfdi4plants/ARC-specification/ISA-XLSX.md

 ISA-XLSX uses three types of files to capture the experimental metadata:
   - Investigation file
   - Study file
-  - Assay file (with associated data files)
+  - Assay file

 The Investigation file contains all the information needed to understand the overall goals and means used in an experiment; experimental steps (or sequences of events) are described in the Study and in the Assay file(s).
 For each Investigation file there may be one or more Studies defined with a corresponding Study file; for each Study there may be one or more Assays defined with corresponding Assay files; one assay file may be registered in different studies.

-In order to facilitate identification of ISA-XLSX component files, specific naming patterns MUST follow:
+In order to facilitate identification of ISA-XLSX component files, specific naming patterns MUST be followed:

 - `isa.investigation.xlsx` for identifying the [Investigation file](#investigation-file)
 - `isa.study.xlsx` for identifying [Study file(s)](#study-file)